Sunday, August 10, 2014

 Percival Everett is Distinguished Professor English at the University of Southern California and author of more than twenty books.
 Noted for the wide variety of his work, Everett has written novels with settings ranging from the American West to ancient Greece.
 He has won the PEN Center USA Award for Fiction and twice won the Hurston/Wright Legacy Award for Fiction.
 His most recent novel, Percival Everett by Virgil Russell, was a finalist for the PEN/Faulkner Award and the Los Angeles Times Book Prize, and was named one of the best books of 2013 by Publishers Weekly.
 His other books include Erasure and I am Not Sidney Poitier.

 Book Club for Writers is a fiction discussion program that meets four times a year.
 Discussions are open to all, and focus particularly on questions of craft and technique that will interest writers and aspiring writers.
 Created by the New Hampshire Writers’ Project, Book Club for Writers is sponsored locally by a fiction writing group that meets weekly at the Haverhill Corner Library.

-The next Book Club for Writers discussion will be held on Thursday, January 23, 2014 and will feature “Servants of the Map” by Andrea Barrett and “Ancestral Legacies” by Jim Shepard.
+The next Book Club for Writers discussion will be held on Thursday, July 31 and will feature “Servants of the Map” by Andrea Barrett and “Ancestral Legacies” by Jim Shepard.

 Posted by Haverhill Library Assoc. at 3:29 PM